Multimodal Big 6: AI-Powered Literacy Activities for K-12

 - CRISP BuilderPlan and refine prompts before pasting them into an AI tool.

-- ClaudeDraft passages, sentence frames, word lists, and teacher directions.
+- ClaudeDraft passages, sentence frames, vocabulary work, and teacher-facing exemplars.

-- GeminiGenerate decodable text, comprehension questions, and vocabulary supports.
+- GeminiGenerate decodable text, comprehension questions, and differentiated language supports.

 Visual

-- CanvaCreate cards, posters, charts, and picture supports for literacy lessons.
+- CanvaCreate cards, charts, infographics, posters, and slide-based supports.

 - Microsoft DesignerGenerate simple image-based materials from short prompts.